eschen42/portableIcon/README.md

 # Portable Icon 9.5.2

-The Icon progamming language [https://cs.arizona.edu/icon/](https://cs.arizona.edu/icon/) is a high-level, general-purpose programming language that is in the public domain.
+The Icon programming language [https://cs.arizona.edu/icon/](https://cs.arizona.edu/icon/) is a high-level, general-purpose programming language that is in the public domain.
 Icon programs translated by the Icon translator ("icont") can be run by the Icon interpreter ("iconx").

 Frequently, Icon can be an expressive and enjoyable way to write software.
 You might find it helpful to copy the framework for writing and running Icon programs to your home directory.